Jonathan India Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.68 team ERA that ranks 24th across all MLB pitching staffs.
+- The Red Sox's 4.75 team ERA ranks 25th among all league pitching staffs.

-- Red Sox pitchers combine to give up the fourth-most home runs in baseball (75 total, 1.4 per game).
+- Red Sox pitchers combine to allow the third-most home runs in baseball (76 total, 1.4 per game).

-- Bello gets the start for the Red Sox, his eighth of the season.
-He is 3-2 with a 4.08 ERA and 37 strikeouts in 35 1/3 innings pitched.
+- Paxton makes the start for the Red Sox, his fourth of the season.
+He is 1-1 with a 5.14 ERA and 19 strikeouts through 14 2/3 innings pitched.

-- The righty last pitched on Wednesday against the Los Angeles Angels, when he tossed seven innings, allowing two earned runs while giving up six hits.
+- His most recent appearance was on Thursday against the Los Angeles Angels, when the left-hander threw three innings, surrendering five earned runs while allowing four hits.

-- The 24-year-old has an ERA of 4.08, with 9.4 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .281 batting average against him.
+- The 34-year-old has an ERA of 5.14, with 12.2 strikeouts per nine innings, in three games this season.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.